 By Shannon Shain from WY

 There are so many ideas you could go with!
 A building with a sign on it with animals in line to get in.
 Animals with bandages on different body parts.
-You could get together with the humane society and maybe promote adoption and/or spay/neutering programs.
-I would love to see pictures of whatever you go with!
-Good luck!

 Great Idea!
 I have worked for a Large/Small animal practice for over 27 years.
 We would have an open house every year.
 But, for a float, I would suggest using live animals, a surgery table and of course have your Doctors on it also.
 Display all the services your hospital provides and maybe even offer a free rabies vaccine (new clients only) as rabies is one of the cheapest vaccines your hospital buys.
 Be in scrubs/lab coats.
+Pass out candy to the children.
+I would use any advertising you have from your vendors ie: for frontline, advantage and of course any foods you sell at your practice.
+Use all the "free stuff" that they give you and pass them out.
+Are you a full service hospital?
+Make poster boards that display any of the services you provide.

 For the old values, new ideas you might have some older animals that are up for adoption.
 Many people reject older animals as an option when looking for pets.
 If you have any geriatric patients, have them on board or walking around the float.
 If you have a behaviorist, show that old dogs can indeed learn new tricks.